Saturday, October 02, 2010

 Conclusion

-Once again, read this quote in context, and ask yourself if it's stating Luther believed Mary was conceived without sin, or if the subject is the conception of Christ, and Mary's purification at that event.
-In my opinion, Luther's later view appears to be that at Christ's conception the Holy Spirit sanctified Mary so that the child would be born with non-sinful flesh and blood.
-Once again, checking a source reveals that even scholars like O'Meara make mistakes.
-In this case, he either misread the context and date, or either relied on some other work that did the same.
+Once again, read this quote in context, and ask yourself if it's stating Luther believed Mary was conceived without sin, or if the subject is the conception of Christ and Mary's purification at that event.
+Luther's later view appears to be that at Christ's conception the Holy Spirit sanctified Mary so that the child would be born with non-sinful flesh and blood.
+Once again, checking a primary source reveals that even scholars like O'Meara make mistakes.
+In this case, he either misread the context and date, or relied on some other work that did the same.
 O'Meara though at least states: "The problem of Luther's final opinion remains to be solved."

 8 comments: